DataNeel/my_website/tropism/index.md

-# Tropism: art that unintentionally depicts process
+# Tropism: a self-depicting artwork
 <img src="tropism104.png" width=600>
 *Ropsten test mint 104.
 More test mints at the bottom*